 ‚It is a joy to be hidden but disaster not to be found’.

 – Donald Winnicott

-Icelanders who experience contacts with other beings are in the minority.
+Icelanders who experience contact with other beings are in the minority.
 For some, it is a salvation, for others – a curse.

-At first glance there are not many similarities between the visible and the invisible inhabitants of the island.
+At first glance, there are not many similarities between the visible and the invisible inhabitants of the island.
 However, they all live on the margin in a way.
-And they all want to be discovered and heard, in the same time not leaving the safety-giving shade.
+And they all want to be discovered and heard, at the same time not leaving the safety-giving shade.